 The Company leases both the offices and laboratories from Zambon Immobiliare S.p.A.
 Both contracts were renewed for additional 6 years and will last till September 30, 2014, and February 14, 2015, respectively.
+As a consequence of the ongoing restructuring process the Company, starting from mid August 2010, has reduced by 50% its laboratories' dimensions; the yearly rent has decreased proportionally.
 Newron Suisse SA leases its offices from Livit AG.
+Starting from January 2011 the offices' dimensions have been reduced; the annual rent has decreased accordingly.
 The lease will expire on July 31, 2012.
-Hunter-Fleming Ltd leases its offices from Regus.
-The lease will expire on February 2010.
+Hunter-Fleming Limited did lease its offices from Regus.
+The lease expired on February 2010 and wasn't renewed.

-During the year ended December 31, 2009, EUR 615 was recognized as net expense in the income statement in respect of operating leases (2008: EUR 704).
+During the year ended December 31, 2010, EUR 475 was recognized as net expense in the income statement in respect of operating leases (2009: EUR 615).